teod/deep-clone-map/README.md

 #### Performance

-<b>Deep Clone Map</b> has a performance on par with other popular alternatives, but it offers more: [TypeScript](#typescript) support and mapping complex structures with nested arrays.
+<b>Deep Clone Map</b> has a performance on par with other popular alternatives, but it offers more without using any dependencies.

 Some benchmarks running on MacOS Catalina and Node v12.13.0 using benchmark library: